Parallelisation of partial differential equations via representation theory

 \mqed

-Thus for any symmetry-respecting bases our discretisation of Schr\"odinger's equation gives us intertwining matrices.
-But then Schur's lemma guarantees these decouple provided our basis is decomposed!
+Thus for any symmetry-respecting basis our discretisation of a Schr\"odinger equation gives us intertwining matrices.
+But then Schur's lemma guarantees \addition{that} these decouple provided our basis is \addition{symmetry-adapted}!

-\Theorem{blockdiag} Support $\bfq$ and $\bfp$ are {\it symmetry-adapted bases}.
+\Theorem{blockdiag} Suppose $\bfq$ and $\bfp$ are {\it symmetry-adapted bases}.
 Then the mass and stiffness matrices are block-diagonalised after permutation, where the number of blocks is at most the sum of the dimensions of all irreducible representations.